 So Essex’s friend came away with wet fur and no fish, as my mother would have sayt.

-Sir William’s exact birth year is unknown, but he was probably around 13 years younger than the Countess.
+Sir William was probably around 13 years younger than she.

 Her previous husband, Sir Thomas Heneage was 20 years her senior and in poor health when they married in 1594.
 He died less than eighteen months later.
-He left her some heavy debts to clear immediately after his death, but she was well-provided for in the longer term.
+He left her some heavy debts to clear immediately, but she was well-provided for in the longer term.

-The young Earl of Southampton’s objection to his mother’s marrying Sir William Hervey was almost certainly financial.
+The Earl of Southampton’s objection to his mother’s marrying Sir William was almost certainly financial.

 But, as the Countess pointed out, her son hadn’t told her of his marriage, so what had hers to do with him?